Chuyu-Team/VC-LTL/ReadMe.md

 However you cannot use the VC-LTL in the MFC project with the VC-LTL because it is too complex to support.

-Notice: After using the VC-LTL, the size of the binaries will reduce about 30 percent if compiled from the C++ source code, and about 50 percent if compiled from the pure C source code.
+> After using the VC-LTL, the size of the binaries will reduce about 30% if compiled from the C++ source code, and about 50% if compiled from the pure C source code.

 ### 1.2. 亮点